-You can do this face-to-face, or you could set up a tried and tested suggestion box that allows for ideas to be added anonymously.
+You can do this face-to-face.
+Or you could set up a suggestion box that allows for idea share anonymously.
 Setting up an email account for digitally sent suggestions is a modern equivalent to this as well.

-It definitely helps to make employee appreciation fun, but you should also endeavor to mix in a good amount of sincere recognition, especially when significant achievements are involved.
+It definitely helps to make employee appreciation fun.
+But you should also endeavor to mix in a good amount of sincere recognition, especially when significant achievements are on the agenda.
 A good leader balances both parts evenly and listens to employees.

 Magdalena Polka is a Business Solution Designer and an Information Technology / Project Management consultant and author with over 15 years of software development, management and project management experience.